Tammy-Butcher/test1-rev/docs/Configure Media Features/rev-ai/vbrick-model-context-protocol-mcp-server.md

 <Image align="center" border={false} src="https://files.readme.io/acb1a612961a26245a2e4235fc6be2ba2c89cdde4c28432d6376b01b2bf5b090-searchResults.png" />

-1. A drop-down that that displays the API request and response in detail
+1. A drop-down that displays the API request and response in detail
 2. Video title and length
 3. Video description
 4. A link to the video to view in Rev